ddsky/spoonacular-api-clients/ruby/docs/MenuItemsApi.md

 api_instance = OpenapiClient::MenuItemsApi.new
 query = 'chicke' # String | The (partial) search query. opts = {
-  number: 10 # Float | The number of results to return (between 1 and 25).
+  number: 10 # Integer | The number of results to return (between 1 and 25).
 }

 begin